-It is advised that students consult their Student Adviser, Cohort Lead or Student Support Team when completing the application.
+It is advised that students consult their Student Adviser, Cohort Lead, or Student Support Team when completing the application.
+The EUSA Advice Place are available for support.

 In their application, students are able to indicate whether they would wish to undertake a further attempt at assessment, if their application were accepted.
 The student's preference is not guaranteed to be offered, even where their application is accepted, but Boards of Examiners will consider students' preferences (where provided) where they are deemed relevant to the Board's decision regarding outcome.